A generating tree approach to k-nonnesting partitions and permutations: -nonnesting permutations

 First, we recall how to represent a permutation as an arc diagram.
-This representation was first used by Corteel~\cite{Corteel07}, and in a modified form by Elizalde~\cite{Eli11}.
+This representation was first used by Corteel~\cite{Cort07}, and in a modified form by Elizalde~\cite{Eliz11}.
 It is essentially a drawing of the cycle structure of the permutation.
 Given~$\sigma\in\mathfrak{S}_n$, the diagram of~$\sigma$ has an arc between~$i$ and $\sigma(i)$ for each~$i$ from 1 to~$n$, and the arc is drawn above the vertices (and is called an \emph{upper arc}) if $i\leq \sigma(i)$, and below the vertices (and is called a \emph{lower arc}) if $i>\sigma(i)$.
 We call such a representation a \emph{permutation diagram} of size $n$.
-In this notation, a subset of arcs is a \emph{$k$-nesting} if either \begin{enumerate} \item all $k$ arcs are upper arcs and form an enhanced $k$-nesting with the definition from Section~\ref{sec:enhanced} (considering fixed points $(i,i)$); \item all $k$ arcs are lower arcs and form a $k$-nesting with the definition from Section~\ref{sec:intro}. \end{enumerate} We call the two above possibilities \emph{upper enhanced $k$-nestings} and \emph{lower $k$-nestings}, respectively.
-The reason behind the slight dissymmetry in the definition comes from the original paper of Corteel~\cite{Corteel07}, where this was necessary for bijections between certain classes of permutations.
+In this notation, a subset of $k$ arcs is a \emph{$k$-nesting} if either \begin{enumerate} \item all $k$ arcs are upper arcs and form an enhanced $k$-nesting with the definition from Section~\ref{sec:enhanced} (considering arcs of the form $(i,i)$ to be fixed points); \item all $k$ arcs are lower arcs and form a $k$-nesting with the definition from Section~\ref{sec:intro}. \end{enumerate} We call the two above possibilities \emph{upper enhanced $k$-nestings} and \emph{lower $k$-nestings}, respectively.
+The reason behind the slight dissymmetry in the definition comes from the original paper of Corteel~\cite{Cort07}, where this was necessary for bijections between certain classes of permutations.
 Burrill \emph{et al.}~\cite{BuMiPo10} maintained this dissymmetry.
 In any case, the construction we provide can be easily adapted to make a uniform treatment of upper and lower arcs.
-For simplicity, we do not draw an arc from $i$ to itself when $\sigma(i)=i$, although such a fixed point contributes to enhanced $k$-nestings of upper arcs.
+For clarity, we draw an arc from $i$ to itself when $\sigma(i)=i$, since such a fixed point contributes to enhanced $k$-nestings of upper arcs.
 Figure~\ref{fig:permutation} shows an example of a permutation diagram.

 As in the case of set partitions, there is a related definition of~$k$-crossings in permutations.
-Burrill \emph{et al.} proved that $k$-noncrossing and~$k$-nonnesting permutations are equinumerous.
+In~\cite{BuMiPo10}, the authors proved that $k$-noncrossing and~$k$-nonnesting permutations are equinumerous.
 However, they present very limited enumerative results, which we significantly improve upon here.

 We remark that the subset of upper arcs forms a set partition, and so does the subset of lower arcs.
 However, these two partitions are not independent.
 Their relationship is explicitly described in~\cite{BuMiPo10}.
 This interpretation as a pair of partitions allows us to extend the construction from Section~\ref{sec:setpartitionsk} quite naturally.